-- The water source (such as a well, river, stream, lake, or human-made facility) - The treatment plant (where impurities are removed), and - The distribution system (where water from the treatment facility is delivered to the end user).
+- The water source (such as a well, river, stream, lake or human-made facility).
+The treatment plant (where impurities are removed) - The distribution system (where water from the treatment facility is delivered to the end user)

 The water source needs to be large enough to meet the system demands and be able to deliver water even when the primary water source is interrupted.
-Therefore, reservoirs and other large storage facilities are used, and several different water sources are often used to insure an uninterrupted supply.